 The multiple components described above emit radiation covering 10 decades of frequency from X-ray to radio.
-To constrain these components we therefore need observations across a broad range of wavelengths.
-However, obtaining a multi-wavelength dataset is very challenging and in the case of quasars, variability adds more complications.
+To constrain these components, we, therefore, need observations across a broad range of wavelengths.
+However, obtaining a multi-wavelength dataset is very challenging, and in the case of quasars, variability adds more complications.
 Over the past three decades, numerous studies have focused on spectral energy distribution (SED) analysis of AGN populations \citep[e.g.,][]{Edelson1986,Elvis1994,Richards2006,shang2011,Elvis2012,Hao2014}.
-A number of these studies attempt to understand whether quasars' behavior can be described with an average SED. \elvis\ presented the first high quality broad (X-ray to radio) atlas of quasar SEDs at $z \lesssim 1$ using then-current telescopes such as \textit{Einstein}, the \textit{International Ultraviolet Explorer (IUE)}, and Infrared Astronomical Satellite \textit{IRAS}. \cite{Elvis1994} presented median SEDs for the radio-loud and radio-quiet quasars which have been extensively used and overall works remarkably well at 0.1--1 \um wavelength range for AGN of various luminosity and Eddington ratio \citep{Elvis2010}.
+A number of these studies attempt to understand whether quasars' behavior can be described with an average SED. \elvis\ presented the first high-quality broad (X-ray to radio) atlas of quasar SEDs at $z \lesssim 1$ using then-current telescopes such as \textit{Einstein}, the \textit{International Ultraviolet Explorer (IUE)}, and \textit{ Infrared Astronomical Satellite (IRAS)}. \cite{Elvis1994} presented median SEDs for the radio-loud and radio-quiet quasars which have been extensively used and overall work remarkably well in the 0.1--1 \um wavelength range for AGN of various luminosities and Eddington ratios \citep{Elvis2010}.
 However, there is a large dispersion around their median SED which can reflect on the inferred properties of the quasars.
-Additionally, their sample is not representative of the overall quasar population and is favored towards X-ray bright, and blue quasars \citep[e.g.,][]{Jester2005,shang2011}.
+Additionally, their sample is not representative of the overall quasar population and is biased towards X-ray bright and blue quasars \citep[e.g.,][]{Jester2005,shang2011}.